cuicaihao/split_raster/README.md

 print(f"{n} sample paris of {input_tif_image_path, gt_tif_image_path} are added at {input_save_image_path, gt_save_image_path}.")

 ```
+## Future Update:

+- [x] Add Random Sampling feature.
+- [ ] ~~Create a GUI with Qt and generate an executable file~~ (Not a good idea, since it is not a good practice to use GUI in a package).
+- [ ] Add Sample Balancing feature, which can be used to balance the sample number of different classes, especially for the unbalanced dataset.

 ## Update Log
+- 2023-Mar-19  Update github actions and add tutorial for the package.
 - 2022-Dec-16  Upgrade the package to support python 3.8, 3.9, 3.10, 3.11 (https://pypi.org/project/splitraster/0.3.3).
 - 2022-Jan-16  Fix bugs to make package suitable for python 3.7.
 Publish new version at(https://pypi.org/project/splitraster/0.3.2/) .

-## Future Update:

-- [x] Add Random Sampling feature.
-- [ ] Create a GUI with Qt and generate an executable file
-- [ ] Add Sample Balancing feature.

 ## Contribution Guidelines

+If you run into issues or have questions, please [open an issue](https://github.com/cuicaihao/split_raster/issues) or [submit a pull request](https://github.com/cuicaihao/split_raster/pulls).

-If you are interested in contributing to `splitraster`, please see our [contributing guidelines](CONTRIBUTING.md).
+If you are interested in contributing to `splitraster`, please see our [contributing guidelines](../CONTRIBUTING.md).

 ## Project Organization